How do you make the right choice when you’re not sure?

 So if I can’t decide between beverages, how can I make a decision about my career or future?

-How can I decide between two paths that are both appealing to me?
-Two passions (maybe more.)
+How can I decide between two paths that are both appealing to you?
+Two passions, two possibilities or two paths (maybe more.)

 Three biggies include:

-- Going to university on the other side of the country where they didn’t even have the program I was interested in
+- Going to a university on the other side of the country where they didn’t even have the program I was interested in.

 Seriously, it’s a mystery to me.
 And maybe a miracle that each of these defining choices turned out pretty well.